Mental health services and support

-Find out more about the Text a School Nurse service.
+Find out more about the Chat Health - Text a School Nurse service.

 A mental health app designed for young people aged 10 to 18 years.
 It allows you to learn about mental health and emotional wellbeing, and develop skills they can use to build resilience and stay well.

 A confidential youth counselling service offered free to young people aged from 9 to 25 years in the North East Northamptonshire area.